 After a few months of using Bumble and casually dating around, I recalled an online article that went viral a few years ago—an experiment in which a 21-year-old woman created three Tinder profiles with different levels of makeup (no makeup, "average" makeup, and heavy makeup) to see how men would respond.
 (Spoiler: The results were that the bare-faced version of her profile attracted the most men while her "average" level of makeup seemed to garner the most aggressive pick-up lines.)

 Over the years, there have also been all sorts of more formal studies about the physical features that men find most attractive in women, like red lipstick and brown hair.
-A 2016 story written by a woman for The Guardian found that compared to a photo of her with zero makeup, the look preferred by 81% of men surveyed involved 12 products, including foundation, two shades of contour powder, and three shades of eye shadow (though the result, according to these men, was seemingly quite "natural").
+A 2016 story written by a woman for the Guardian found that compared to a photo of her with zero makeup, the look preferred by 81 percent of men surveyed involved 12 products, including foundation, two shades of contour powder, and three shades of eye shadow (though the result, according to these men, was seemingly quite "natural").

 Very little media attention, however, has been devoted to the relationship between makeup and what women find attractive in other women.
 So out of deep curiosity, I decided to conduct a little experiment of my own.
 For a week, I swapped out all my Bumble photos for makeup-free ones to see if anything about my dating experience would change.
 This was certainly no formal scientific investigation, but I was interested to see: Leading with a more "natural" version of myself, would I get fewer matches?
 Would my matches be a different "type" of person?
 And what would I learn about my self-image?